s-khoshdast/weather_api/README.md

  1. Clone the repository with command: `git clone https://github.com/s-khoshdast/weather_api.git`
  2. Enter the folder of code `cd weather_api`
- 3. Create a custom `apikey.yaml` file in the root folder of the project.
+ 4. Create a custom `apikey.yaml` file in the root folder of the project.
+ 5. For any custom language and caching time you can change the parameters in the `config.yaml` file.
- 4. Run the multi-containers using `docker compose` with the following command: `docker compose up -d`
+ 6. Run the multi-containers using `docker compose` with the following command: `docker compose up -d`

 ## Understanding the Code